atet/learn/codec/README.md

 **This is part of a two-tutorial series on capturing and transcoding videos: I recommend to first finish [Atet's 15 Minute Tutorial on Screen Capture](https://github.com/atet/learn/blob/master/capture/README.md#atet--learn--capture) to put this content in better context**

-* Estimated time to completion: 15 minutes.
+**Estimated time to completion: 15 minutes**

-* This quick introduction to video transcoding is meant to cover only the absolute necessary material to get you up and running in a minimal amount of time.
+* This introduction to video transcoding covers what's absolutely necessary to get you up and running
-* You are here because **you want to efficiently reformat your videos to another specification** (e.g. for optimal YouTube uploading).
+* You are here because **you want to save time and hard drive space** by efficiently reformatting your videos
-* We will be using <a href="https://en.wikipedia.org/wiki/FFmpeg" target="_blank">ffmpeg</a> to perform basic operations; advanced material is not covered here.
+* We will be using the free and open-source `ffmpeg` program to perform basic operations; advanced material is not covered here.

 --------------------------------------------------------------------------------------------------